dmaslach/angular-dark-sky/README.md

 Provider API
 ------------

-The `forecastIO` provider exposes the following Forecast.IO API methods to fetch data:
+The `darkSky` provider exposes the following Forecast.IO API methods to fetch data:

- * `forecastIO.getCurrent(43.0667, 89.4000)`: Get current weather data
+ * `darkSky.getCurrent(43.0667, 89.4000)`: Get current weather data
- * `forecastIO.getForecast(43.0667, 89.4000)`: Get forecasted weather data
+ * `darkSky.getForecast(43.0667, 89.4000)`: Get forecasted weather data

 Both methods take latitude and longitude and return an angular Promise which resolves with the data object as retrieved from Forecast.IO.
 The promise is rejected if there was an error.
-See [data points](https://developer.forecast.io/docs/v2#data-points) for an explaination of the data structure retrieved.
+See [data points]https://darksky.net/dev/docs/response#data-point) for an explaination of the data structure retrieved.

 ### Configuration

- * `forecastIOProvider.setApiKey('XXXXXXX')`: Set Forecast.IO API key
+ * `darkSkyProvider.setApiKey('XXXXXXX')`: Set Forecast.IO API key
- * `forecastIOProvider.setUnits('us')`: Set unit type for response formatting, see the [list of supported units](https://developer.forecast.io/docs/v2#options).
+ * `darkSkyProvider.setUnits('us')`: Set unit type for response formatting, see the [list of supported units](https://darksky.net/dev/docs/forecast).
 Defaults to 'us'.
- * `forecastIOProvider.setLanguage('en')`: Set language for response summaries, see the [list of supported languages](https://developer.forecast.io/docs/v2#options).
+ * `darkSkyProvider.setLanguage('en')`: Set language for response summaries, see the [list of supported languages](https://darksky.net/dev/docs/forecast).
 Defaults to 'en'.

 Directive
 ---------

 Using the directive is simple, just pass the weather condition ID:

-    <forecast-io-icon icon="{{ item.icon }}"></forecast-io-icon>
+    <dark-sky-icon icon="{{ item.icon }}"></dark-sky-icon>

 For the directive to be able to display any icons, please install the [weather-icons](http://erikflowers.github.io/weather-icons/) package.